Nelsonkariuki/Php-Laravel-Crud/README.md

 | **Origin**        | The country of origin of the vehicle (e.g., USA, Europe, Japan), which may influence design and fuel efficiency standards. | Categorical (string)  |

+## Notes:
+Continuous Variables: These are numerical values that can take any value within a range.
+They are useful for statistical analysis and modeling.
+Categorical Variables: These are discrete values that represent categories or groups.
+They can be numeric or text-based and may require encoding for machine learning models.

 # 3. Objectives
 The primary objective of this research is to develop a robust predictive model for fuel efficiency using machine learning algorithms.
 The specific goals include: